Ear Mites in Cats: When to Worry and Preventative Measures

 What are ear mites in cats?

-Otodectes cynotis is the ear mite of the cat (and dog).
+Otodectes cynotis is the ear mite of the cat (and dogopens in a new tab).
 These tiny little eight-legged mites are highly contagious and don’t have a strong preference for whose ears they are living in.
 They’re easily passed between different species of animals and people.
 They feed on normal ear secretions and skin cells, and the irritation from their presence increases the amount of discharge, making it easier for their population to grow.
 Although they cause a lot of itchiness, ear mites do not burrow beneath the skin.

 Ear mites’ life cycle is short at about three weeks.
 The mites can spend their entire life in a cat’s ear and do not need an external host or carrier to complete their life cycle.
 Fortunately, ear mites don’t survive well off their host, which limits their spread a bit.